-One can easily observe that each $V^n(G)$-space is connected, so it is a generalized continuum.
+Recall that a space $X$ is \emph{homogeneous} if for every $x,y\in X$ there is a homeomorphism $h:X\to X$ such that $h(x)=y$.
+A space $X$ is {\em strongly locally homogeneous} if every point $x\in X$ has a basis of open neighborhoods $U$ such that for every $y,z\in U$ there is a homeomorphism $h$ on $X$ such that $h(y)=z$ and $h$ is the identity on $X\setminus U$.

-Recall that a space $X$ is {\em strongly locally homogeneous} if every point $x\in X$ has a basis of open sets $U$ such that for every $y,z\in U$ there is a homeomorphism $h$ on $X$ such that $h(y)=z$ and $h$ is the identity on $X\setminus U$.
+Basic examples of strongly locally homogeneous spaces are the Euclidean space $\mathbb R^n$ and the Menger universal $n$-dimensional continuum $\mathcal M_n$ \cite[Theorem 3.2.2]{be}.

 Every region of a strongly locally homogeneous space is homogeneous, strongly locally homogeneous, and it is also known to be locally connected~\cite{ba}.